forcedotcom/EMP-Connector/README.md

 ## Documentation
 For more information about the components of the EMP Connector and a walkthrough, see the [Java Client Example](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/code_sample_java_client_intro.htm) in the *Streaming API Developer Guide*.

+## Disclaimer
+Please note that this repository is example code and is not supported by Salesforce.
+This code has not been rigorously tested nor performance tested for throughput and scale.

+This code is provided as an example only.
+The underlying [CometD library](https://cometd.org/) is what provides the meat here, as EMP Connector is a thin wrapper around this library.
+___